ncase/anxiety/scenes/act4.md

 `bb({eyes:"normal", mouth:"normal"});`

-b: If me fighting you sucks...
+b: If me fighting you sucks, because it doesn't protect you...

-h: But me fighting *you* also sucks...
+h: But me fighting you *also* sucks, because it just makes you try harder...

 `bb({eyes:"normal_r"})`

-b: Because no matter who wins, we *both* lose, so maybe...
+b: Then maybe...

 `bb({eyes:"normal"})`